DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "One cannot help but think so...
 But!"

-Not even realizing it, Kay clenched his fists.
+Not even realizing it, Kai clenched his fists.

 "Both Saki and Ashlan forgot about me, while I do remember them.
 They are my important comrades.